random1223/static-analysis/README.md

 - [CodeSonar from GrammaTech](https://codesecure.com/our-products/codesonar/) :copyright: — Advanced, whole program, deep path, static analysis of C, C++, Java and C# with easy-to-understand explanations and code and path visualization.

+  [Codety](https://www.codety.io/) :copyright: — Codety provides comprehensive solutions for identifying issues in source code and preventing tech debt, code smells, and vulnerable code from spreading.
+Codety Scanner detects code issues and notifies developers with detailed code review results (through pull request review comments, etc.).
+It is embedded with 5,000+ static code analysis rules, supports over 30 languages and IaC tools, and is free to use for public and private repositories.
+Codety Scanner can also be used with Codety Console(a subscription-based product) for managing engineering teams' code standards and quality.

 - [Codiga](https://www.codiga.io) :copyright: — Automated Code Reviews and Technical Debt management platform that supports 12+ languages.

 - [Corrode](https://github.com/jameysharp/corrode) :warning: — Semi-automatic translation from C to Rust.
 Could reveal bugs in the original implementation by showing Rust compiler warnings and errors.
 Superseded by C2Rust.